datakind/data-recipes-ai/README.md

 4. Open folder `/app`
 5. Click on `flow.dag.yaml`
 6. Top left of main pane, click on 'Visual editor'
+7. You can no run by clicking the play icon.
+See Promptflow documentation for more details

 # Deployment